hbmartin/danger-spm_version_updates/README.md

 [![codecov](https://codecov.io/gh/hbmartin/danger-spm_version_updates/graph/badge.svg?token=eXgUoWlvP7)](https://codecov.io/gh/hbmartin/danger-spm_version_updates)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 A [Danger](https://danger.systems/ruby/) plugin to detect if there are any updates to your Swift Package Manager dependencies.

-It is lightweight and does not require swift to be installed on the CI where it is run.
+It's fast, lightweight, and does not require swift to be installed on the CI where it is run.

+Note that version 0.1.0 is the last version to support Ruby 2.7

 ## Installation

     $ gem install danger-spm_version_updates

 or add the following to your Gemfile:

 ```ruby
 gem "danger-spm_version_updates"